Scotland’s Oldest Bridges.

 Maps:Pont 11 1600 only.
 Not on Roy.

-Currently: beautiful little two span 18th century.
+Currently: beautiful little two span 18th century bridge.
 Random rubble in parts, coursed rubble in others.
-Tiny semicircular arches of 13ft span.
+Tiny semicircular flush arches of 13ft span.
 Clearly widened from 7ft to present 13 ft(see photo).
 Splayed approaches.
 One arch is now silted up with a raised embankment.
 No string course.
-Odd, that this bridge is not on Roy.
+It is odd, that this bridge is not on Roy.
 Adjacent ruined church and graveyard suggest it may be a 'collection' bridge repair.

 photo photo photo.